 There are few deciduous trees more noble than the European Beech Fagus sylvatica: it is no wonder that Elwes & Henry (1906) began their epic work with its account, and that this ran to 22 pages of text.
 It remains a mainstay of the grand landscape and an important woodland and ornamental tree across northern Europe, and is the benchmark against which to compare other species.
 Excellent new cultivars continue to be selected, adding to the many already known, and often incorporating several forms of variation in one tree.
 Other beeches are also handsome and useful trees, but seldom have all the same qualities, and few cultivars have been selected from them.
 In the hot and humid parts of East Coast North America, from about Washington DC southwards, F. sylvatica fails to thrive and is better replaced by the suckering native F. grandifolia, or perhaps by some of the East Asian species.

-None of the East Asian species can be described as common in cultivation.
+None of the east Asian species can be described as common in cultivation.
 Most of them are represented only by a scattering of specimens in botanical collections, and although some have been intermittently offered for sale by European and North American nurseries, they remain rare.
+The taxonomy of east Asian Fagus remains controversial: the Flora of China (Huang, Zhang & Bartholomew 1999) consider some populations in Hubei, Hunan, Shaanxi, Sichuan and Zhejiang referable to F. hayatae (treated here as a Taiwanese endemic), while the World Checklist of Fagaceae (Govaerts et al. 2020) refers only populations in Sichuan and Zhejiang to F. hayatae, presumably following authorities such as Lu & Pan (1998) in referring the others to a broad-concept F. lucida.
+Further research is clearly needed to resolve some of the underlying issues, and when met in collections an open-minded attitude to identification is recommended.
 The species from central and western China are often abundant in an important warm-temperate forest type, intermediate between the broadleaved-evergreen forest of lower altitudes and latitudes, and the conifer-dominated cool-temperate forests of higher ones.
-Few of the associated species, which include many evergreens, in these Fagus dominated forests are fully hardy in our area except in the mildest localities (Hukusima et al. 2013).
+Few of the associated species, which include many evergreens, are fully hardy in our area except in the mildest localities (Hukusima et al. 2013).

 All species of beech prefer light soils with good drainage, but their shallow rootplate makes them vulnerable to drought and windthrow.
 The very dry summers of 1976 and 2018 (pers. obs.) affected many F. sylvatica growing on thin soil above chalk in southern England.
 Both the European and American Beeches are considered to be at great risk from climate change in many parts of their natural ranges (Sternberg 2004; Hemery & Simblet 2014).